the-anna-project/annad/.github/CONTRIBUTING.md

 ### commits
 Pull requests are only accepted and merged when there is only one commit to be merged.
-This means contributers need to squash their commits before.
+This means contributors need to squash their commits before.
 This can be done with the following command.
 ```
 git rebase -i master